vercel/next.js/docs/basic-features/supported-browsers-features.md

 ### Custom Polyfills

-If your own code or any external npm dependencies require features not supported by your target browsers, you need to add polyfills yourself.
+If your own code or any external npm dependencies require features not supported by your target browsers (such as IE 11), you need to add polyfills yourself.

 In this case, you should add a top-level import for the **specific polyfill** you need in your [Custom `<App>`](/docs/advanced-features/custom-app.md) or the individual component.